codefellows-seattle-javascript-401d21/37-cookies/README.md

 ## Requirements
-#### back-end setup
+#### backend setup
-* copy the back-end lecture demo from today for your API, and enable your linter.
+* copy the backend lecture demo from today for your API, and enable your linter.

 #### Configuration
 ##### frontend/